Arabian Horse Travel

 Hi, I'm Janet.
 Welcome to the About Me page of my blog, Arabian Horse Travel.

 Like you, I am a lifelong horse lover.
-Growing up between ‘big city’ Brooklyn, New York, and rural Minnesota, I learned to quickly size up the local culture, how to fit in and stay safe, and what things and which places were fun to do and visit.
+Growing up between ‘big city’ Brooklyn, New York, and rural Minnesota, I developed the skills needed to quickly size up the local culture, learn how to fit in and stay safe, and suss out what things and which places were fun to see, do and visit.

 Regardless of where I travel, I like to soak up the local customs, greetings, food, bargains, must-see sights, and more—all while learning how to avoid the favorite tourist traps.

 Now, I want to share what I learn with you.

 In a new place, I gravitate to the familiar.
 I know how to be at a show—no matter where it is—that’s my sweet spot.
 I slow down and relax into the smell of stall shavings, feed, grooming products, and the horses themselves.
 Here, at Arabian Horse Travel, I write about what else there is to do just off the showgrounds.
 I also know that sometimes we have people in our lives who love us, but horses and showing, not so much.
 Here you’ll find information for them, too.

 For most of us, traveling with our horses isn’t a full-time gig, and even if it is, you want to be smart about how and where you spend your off-showgrounds time, not to mention your hard-earned money.
 There’s only so much vacation time; why not make the most of it?
 Arabian Horse Travel is a community for all of us to share our experiences.
 As horse people, we do it already.
 Technology and social media have their advantages.

 I’ll also be networking with authors, photographers, artists, trainers, show organizers, and others throughout the horse world to bring you their adventures and insights.